-There’s no nice way to say this: I have met (and worked with) many, many producer/copywriters/creatives who have no idea whatsoever about collecting angles.
+There’s no nice way to say this: I have met and worked with many, many producer/copywriters/creatives over the years; and most of them have absolutely no idea what the hell they are doing.

 Okay… “collecting angles” is what I call it.
-But, not only do these people not have their own version of it; most bafflingly, when they learn about it, they don’t seem to appreciate it as something that’s a massive missing piece of their creative work life.
+But, not only do many creatives not have their own version of it; most bafflingly, when they learn about it, they don’t seem to appreciate it as something that’s a massive missing piece of their creative work life.

 I introduced the topic in my scriptwriting seminar, which might be why you’re here.
 I also present an in-detail workshop on the topic of creativity in general, which incorporates this process… as when whole teams identify creative angles, only very good things happen.